valberrie/rathammer/doc/start.md

 connections: Used for source engine style entity input-output.
 See [valve developer wiki](https://developer.valvesoftware.com/wiki/VMF_(Valve_Map_Format)#Connections)

+## The Ratmap format
+.ratmap is a container around a json map.

+The main reason for this is to compress the json, which usually compresses to 1/20th the size.
+In the future it will hold a thumbnail and other (optional) files for a map.

+A .ratmap is just a [tar](https://en.wikipedia.org/wiki/Tar_(computing)) file containing:
+* map.json.gz -> A [gzipped](https://en.wikipedia.org/wiki/Gzip) json map.

+Maps are always saved to .ratmap but vmf's, json's, ratmaps's can all be loaded by the editor.

 ### func_useableladder
 This entity is really annoying, it is only used by hl2 and portal.
 When you translate a func_useableladder entity, the origin of the entity is synced with the point0 field (the start of the ladder)